rjdudley/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 > **Note:** You can take advantage of the [Visual Studio Dev Essentials]( https://www.visualstudio.com/en-us/products/visual-studio-dev-essentials-vs.aspx) subscription in order to get everything you need to build and deploy your app on any platform.

-<a name="Setup"></a>
-### Setup ###
-In order to run the exercises in this module, you'll need to set up your environment first.

-1. Open Windows Explorer and browse to the module's **Source** folder.
-1. Right-click **Setup.cmd** and select **Run as administrator** to launch the setup process that will configure your environment and install the Visual Studio code snippets for this module.
-1. If the User Account Control dialog box is shown, confirm the action to proceed.

-> **Note:** Make sure you've checked all the dependencies for this module before running the setup.
-In the Build 2016 labs, the PCs are pre-configured with the appropriate version of Visual Studio and all related tools.

-<a name="CodeSnippets"></a>
-### Using the Code Snippets ###

-Throughout the module document, you'll be instructed to insert code blocks.
-For your convenience, some of this code is provided as Visual Studio Code Snippets, which you can access from within Visual Studio 2015 to avoid having to add it manually.

-> **Note**: Most Exercises are accompanied by a starting solution located in the **Begin** folder of the exercise that allows you to follow each exercise independently of the others.
-Please be aware that the code snippets that are added during an exercise are missing from these starting solutions and may not work until you've completed the exercise.
-Inside the source code for an exercise, you'll also find an **End** folder containing a Visual Studio solution with the code that results from completing the steps in the corresponding exercise.
-You can use these solutions as guidance if you need additional help as you work through this module.

----

 <a name="Exercises"></a>
 ## Exercises ##
 This module includes the following exercises: